mbkers/ship-trajectory-prediction/README.md

      - Longitude limits (min to max): -78 to -74.3
      - Latitude limits (min to max): 31.8 to 37.3
      - File size: 1003.62 MB
-     - The study area encompasses the North Carolina coastline, USA.
-This region is similar to the one defined in Chen et al., [2020](https://doi.org/10.3390/ijgi9020116).
+     - The study area is the North Carolina coastline, USA.
+(This region is similar to the one defined in Chen et al., [2020](https://doi.org/10.3390/ijgi9020116).)
 2. Missing and invalid data
 3. Aggregate data into sequences:
    - The data is aggregated into sequences or trajectories based on the MMSI number.